ELCrocky/Fidelity-Service/README.md

 mvn spring-boot:run
 ```

-The API runs on `http://localhost:8080` by default.
-Interactive API documentation (Swagger UI) is available at `http://localhost:8080/swagger-ui.html`.
+The API runs on `http://localhost:8080` by default, with Swagger UI at `http://localhost:8080/swagger-ui.html`.

 ### Frontend